nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/inference_requests.md

 ```
 curl -X POST "http://localhost:8081/models?url=llama2_7b.mar&initial_workers=1&synchronous=true"
 ```
+!!! note
+    Make sure the Model Archive file name given in the cURL request is correct and is present in the model store directory.

 ## Edit Registered Model Configuration
 The model can be configured after registration using the Management API of TorchServe.